Binance Accounts Frozen for Seizure

 Binance does business as and runs Binance.com, an online exchange platform through which millions of users around the world buy and sell virtual assets, including cryptocurrency.
 Binance was founded mainly by Zhao in 2017 before becoming the largest cryptocurrency exchange in the world.
 Binance is a Cayman Islands corporation.

 When a user opened an account on Binance, the platform assigns the user a custodial virtual asset wallet.
 The digital wallet remains in Binance’s custody but allows the user to conduct transactions on the platform Binance.com.
-Those transactions include tranferring assets to other Binance users or to external digital wallets and convering convert cryptocurrency into fiat currency that could then be transferred to traditional bank accounts, including foreign bank accounts, or otherwise withdrawn.
+Those transactions include transferring assets to other Binance users or to external digital wallets and convering convert cryptocurrency into fiat currency that could then be transferred to traditional bank accounts, including foreign bank accounts, or otherwise withdrawn.

 Binance charged its users fees for every transaction.
 The fees varied based on a user’s trading volume.
 Higher-volume traders typically paying lower fees.
 Higher-volume traders helped provide liquidity, which is critical to a large cryptocurrency exchange.